cybercottage/muter/README.md

 Sucessful muting will change teh mic icon and update the response box

 failed muting will respond with "Recording (un)mute failed on 'extension' for 'legs' channels, No recording id active

+This version uses the freepbx user as the extension and password for logging in adding extra security